John B. Williams III

 - Defending financial institutions against litigation brought under the False Claims Act.

-- Representing financial institutions in DOJ, HUD-OIG, FHFA-OIG, and CFPB investigations and examinations.
+- Representing financial institutions in DOJ, HUD-OIG, FHFA-OIG, CFPB, and NYDFS investigations and examinations.

 - Representing a client in ongoing complex civil litigation and a related DOJ Foreign Corrupt Practices Act investigation.